Kingston Community Climate Action Fund

-The Kingston Community Climate Action Fund was developed to support local charities and not-for-profit organizations, and their initiatives to reduce greenhouse gas (GHG) and/or air emissions; increase energy conservation or efficiency; reduce or divert organic waste; or assist with Climate Change adaptation and technology innovation reduce greenhouse gas emissions (GHGs).
+The Kingston Community Climate Action Fund was created to support local charities and not‑for‑profit organizations in undertaking projects that reduce greenhouse gas and air emissions, improve energy conservation and efficiency, reduce or divert organic waste, and support climate change adaptation and clean technology innovation.

 Gifts of $20 and more made at a Kingston Community Credit Union will be eligible to receive a tax receipt, issued by the City of Kingston.
-Donations are being accepted at all KCCU branches and we have committed to match donations made at our branches up to $5,000.
 Donations can also be made online through CanadaHelps.

 To learn more about the Kingston Community Climate Action Fund, click here.

-Extend A Family Kingston (EAFK) Growability Hydroponic Greenhouse has been selected as the supported project for the 2024/2025 Kingston Community Climate Action Fund.
+Extend A Family Kingston (EAFK) Growability Hydroponic Greenhouse had been selected as the supported project for the 2024/2025 Kingston Community Climate Action Fund.

 EAFK’s sustainable hydroponic vertical farming greenhouses are capable of producing 10,000 heads of produce annually.
 For context, the cultivation of 10,000 heads of lettuce using traditional farming methods results in an estimated 6 metric tons of CO2e emissions.
 In contrast, hydroponic vertical farming systems are projected to generate between 2 to 3 metric tons of CO2e emissions, reflecting a reduction of approximately 50-60%.